 Spring is prime strawberry season here in the Bay Area, and big, local strawberries are EVERYWHERE!
 There is even a man on the corner of our street selling big crates of strawberries.
 (I wish the ones he sold were organic, but unfortunately, they are not.)

-Once we get strawberries, the pressure is on us to use these strawberries up as fast as we can because they only stay fresh for a couple of days.
+Once we get strawberries, we are under pressure to use them up as fast as we can because they only stay fresh for a couple of days.

 These easy gluten free and dairy-free homemade strawberry scones are a delicious breakfast or snack treat.
-We make a lot of scones in our house :-).
-You can enjoy sweet scones like these Gluten Free Coconut, Date, and Pecan Scones, or savory like these Gluten Free Fontina Cheese Herb Scones.
+We make a lot of scones in our house.

 You can also check out these sweet and savory scone recipes.

-• Almond flour – I highly suggest using almond flour and not almond meal.
-Almond meal is more coarse and will make your scones grainy.
+- Almond FlourโI highly suggest using almond flour instead of almond meal.
+Almond meal is coarser and will make your scones grainy.
+I prefer Anthony’s almond flour because they batch test to ensure it is gluten free.

 Step 1: Add your dry ingredients to a bowl and whisk to blend.